International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 * Data space enabling Service, see section above.
 * Data space intermediary, see section above.
 * Connection-providing Intermediary is not described in the IDSA Rulebook.
-* Personal data Intermediary are not described in the IDSA Rulebook.
+* Personal data intermediaries are not described in the IDSA Rulebook.
-* Clearing house service providers are described in the IDS RAM and subject of the obverservability capability in the functional requirements section of the IDSA Rulebook.
+* Clearing house service providers are described in the IDS RAM and subject of the observability capability in the functional requirements section of the IDSA Rulebook.
-* Marketplace and other value creation services are covered in the IDSA Rulebook above and in the optional capabilites section of the functional requirements.
+* Marketplace and other value creation services are covered in the IDSA Rulebook above and in the optional capabilities section of the functional requirements.

 # Understanding Roles and Layers in Data Spaces